marc2332/freya/readme.md

 A GUI library based on [Skia](https://skia.org/) and [Dioxus](https://dioxuslabs.com).

 > trev is like react-dom, where react is dioxus and the dom is skia.
+But it also comes with an optional but handy components library.

 ```rust